 Hearing people talk about peacocks is often met with a mixture of emotions.
 On one hand, some see their beauty and elegance as something to be admired; on the other, they are often seen as vain creatures who carry an air that screams “I’m better than you.”

-Peacocks have beautiful blue-green or green feathers decorated with eye-shaped patterns, and the multitude of colors you see is due to the refraction of light from the fibrous structures of the feathers.
+The peacock feather of often blue or green color decorated with eye-shaped patterns, and the multitude of colors you see is due to the refraction of light from the fibrous structures of the feathers.

 Peacock feathers like peacock birds and the peacock tail, carry many positive symbols and are thus often the inspiration of artists and fashion designers.
-Its feathers have been valued for centuries as a symbol of pride, aristocratic origins, and glory.
+The feathers of these overly showy flightless birds have long been valued for centuries as a symbol of pride, aristocratic origins, and glory.

-The peacock tail is identified with the Sun, the sky, and the universal symbol of beauty.
+The peacock tail is identified with the Sun-god, the sky, and the universal symbol of beauty.
 Peacock feathers are believed to provide protection from negative energy, attract happiness, joy, and career success.

-If someone sees a peacock feather, a period of happiness and joy is ahead.
+The peacock feather symbolism tells of a period of happiness and joy ahead.

-Many use the peacock feather as a talisman to attract love, protection from the betrayal of love, danger, and evil.
-According to Feng Shui, every year you should give family members a peacock feather to prevent accidents and additionally protect the home.
+Many wear peacock feathers as a talisman to attract love, protection from the betrayal of love, danger, and evil.
+According to Feng Shui, every year you should give family members peacock feathers to prevent accidents and additionally protect the home.

 Peacock Dream Meaning